coder/coder/docs/secrets.md

 whatever workflow and tools you already use to manage secrets may be brought over.

-For most, this workflow is simply:
+Often, this workflow is simply:

 1. Give your users their secrets in advance
 1. Your users write them to a persistent file after